nextgeneration8988/Web/frontend/react.md

 └── package.json     # Dependencies & scripts
 ```
 # 🚀 Way 2: Build a React App from Scratch
+>- This is the recommended method if you want to master React

-> A comprehensive guide to building a React application from scratch using modern build tools
+>- A comprehensive guide to building a React application from scratch using modern build tools

 ## Step 1: Install a Build Tool